Welcome to Lowenheim Cattery

 On the 3/09/2007 we were the first Breeders in New Zealand and the World to breed Russet coloured Burmese.
 Molly Too was the first Russet we bred.
 On the 15/05/2012 we bred a second generation Russet from a Russet male (Bernard) and a Seal mother.

-Bernard is shown above and Molly Too is shown in our Cats Page
+Bernard is shown above and Molly Too is shown in our Cats Page.
+Bernard has now gone to the Hawkes Bay to live and assist in breeding there.

 Kittens